4neesh/DevBlog/src/posts/013_DependencyInjection.md

 <p>
 By using dependency injection, the application will delegate the responsibility of creating Objects away from the individual classes, and into a single framework.<br>
 The task execution is decoupled from implementation and a further degree of modularity is achieved. <br>
-Further benefits can be reaped during unit-testing where components can be mocked and passed with dependency injection for more concise and light-weight tests.
+Further benefits can be seen during unit-testing where components can be mocked and passed with dependency injection for more concise and light-weight tests.
 </p>
 <br>
 <h4>Implementing dependency injection</h4>